Ryeberg Curators

 Ryeberg Curator BioLynn Crosbie RSS

 Lynn Crosbie is the author of a book length poem entitled “Liar” and is the coolest poet in Canada.
-She has published a novel with House of Anansi entitled "Life Is About Losing Everything."
+She has published two novels with House of Anansi Press, "Life Is About Losing Everything" and "Where Did You Sleep Last Night?"
 Lynn is an English Literature Ph.D.
 She has lectured on and written about visual art at the AGO, the Power Plant, and OCAD University where she taught for six years.
 She is an award-winning journalist with a regular column in the Globe and Mail called "Pop Rocks."
-She is also an ardent admirer, and fan of Michael Jackson.Go to curator page - Jon Davies
+She is also an ardent admirer, and fan of Michael Jackson.Go to curator page - Craig Davidson

 Close